The Parent-Guardian Connection

-Our first meeting topic was "The Emotional and Mental Wellbeing of our Children".
+Session I: "The Emotional and Mental Wellbeing of our Children".
 If you weren't able to join us you may watch the recording here PARENT GUARDIAN CONNECTION MEETING

 The presenter was Dr. Carleah East, Clinical Psychotherapist.
 Dr. East is the Owner of S.M.I.L.E.
 Psychology and Associates, LLC and she spoke on the following topics:

 -Parent concerns about the mental and emotional wellbeing of their children.